 7 Simple Gardening Tips for Busy People

 As an Amazon Associate, I earn from qualifying purchases.
-Some links in this article are affiliate links — if you buy through them, I may earn a small commission at no extra cost to you.
+Some links in this article are affiliate links, if you buy through them I may earn a small commission at no extra cost to you.

 If you’ve ever watched a potted plant turn brown while you were stuck at the office, you’re not alone.
 The dream of stepping onto your patio to harvest fresh herbs often clashes with the reality of a packed schedule.
 But here is the good news: having a green thumb doesn’t require hours of daily labor.

 The best simple gardening tips for busy people include planting low-maintenance perennials, using self-watering planters, installing a drip irrigation timer, and focusing on container gardening.
+For those living in smaller spaces, our guide on the best low-light indoor plants for apartments is a great place to start.

 1. Embrace Self-Watering Planters